ETD Formatting Information

 The Graduate School has formatting standards in place which all ETDs must meet before they receive final approval as a fulfillment of graduation requirements.
 The Sample Pages (PDF) explains these guidelines.
 Templates and instructions are provided below for your assistance.

 Two options are available:

-The Formatting Advisor maintains a list of typists/editors as a resource for students.
+The Graduate School maintains Typist & Editor List as a resource for students.
 The individuals listed are independent contractors and are not employed by The Graduate School.
-Students may contact individuals listed below for help with formatting a document in Microsoft Word, or for editing on a for-hire basis.
 The Graduate School does not guarantee the availability or credentials of the individuals on this list.
-Fees, credentials, and any other needed information are solely the responsibility of the student hiring the typist/editor.
-The Graduate School supplies this list only as a courtesy.
+Fees, credentials and any other necessary information are solely the responsibility of the student hiring the typist/editor.